flueke/mesycontrol/doc/sphinx/index.rst

   The are three ways to connect to a MRC:

-  * Serial Connection: uses a local serial or USB port.
+  * Serial connection: uses a local serial or USB port.
-  * TCP Connection: uses a serial server which is connected to the MRC.
+  * TCP connection: uses a serial server which is connected to the MRC.
-  * Mesycontrol Connection: connects to a (remotely) running *mesycontrol_server* instance.
+  * Mesycontrol connection: connects to a (remotely) running *mesycontrol_server* instance.

+  See :ref:`mrc-url-format` for details.

 * Device